-Sensitive information such as a user’s password is never shared with your WordPress website.
+Sensitive information such as a user’s Azure AD / Microsoft Office 365 password is never shared with the WordPress website.
 Instead users that sign in with Microsoft do so in the context of Microsoft’s central authentication portal https://login.microsoftonline.com/.
 Once Microsoft has established the user’s identity it provides information about the end user in the form of the aforementioned ID token.

 Enterprises that have activate Multifactor Authentication (MFA) or Conditional Access will notice that such policies / restrictions are fully supported by the Open Connect ID and thus by the plugin.

 The plugin leaves WordPress’ own login capability intact.
 Therefore both WordPress-only users can sign in when they navigate to the default WordPress login page e.g. /wp-login.php whilst Microsoft Office 365 / Azure AD users are authenticated by the plugin when they request a page or post (depending on the selected authentication scenario).

-- Please note that the plus+, professional, premium and intranet editions of the plugin automatically create new WordPress users to match (new) users that have successfully signed in with Microsoft.
+The plus+, professional, premium and intranet editions of the plugin automatically create new WordPress users to match (new) users that have successfully signed in with Microsoft.
 The basic edition, however, requires you to do so manually.